FarhanS7/Devly/RENDER_DEPLOYMENT.md

 # 🚀 Render Deployment Guide: DevConnect Backend

 This guide provides an optimized way to deploy the DevConnect backend services on Render using **Environment Groups**.
-This method is much faster as it allows you to enter your configuration just once for all services.

 ## 🛠️ Fastest Method: Infrastructure as Code (Blueprint V2)

-1.  **Update `render.yaml`**: Copy and paste the optimized code below into your `render.yaml` file in the root of your project.
+1.  **Update `render.yaml`**: Copy and paste the optimized code below into your `render.yaml` file.
 2.  **Push to GitHub**: Commit and push the change to your `main` branch.
 3.  **Deploy in Render**:
     - Go to your Render Dashboard -> **Blueprints**.
     - Click **New Blueprint Instance** and select your repo.
-    - Render will now show a section for **"Environment Groups"** called `devconnect-shared-secrets`.
-    - **Enter your variables only once** in this group:
+    - Fill in your variables in the `devconnect-shared-secrets` group.
-        - `DATABASE_URL`: Your Neon connection string.
-        - `JWT_SECRET`: A random secure string.
-        - `JWT_REFRESH_SECRET`: Another random secure string.
-        - `FRONTEND_URL`: Your Vercel URL.
     - Click **Deploy**.

 ---